stardog-union/stardog-clj/README.md

 ```

 There are wrappers for:
- * connect
- * query
+ * `query` for the SPARQL SELECT query
- * update
- * ask
- * graph
- * adder
+ * `update` for the SPARQL 1.1 UPDATE queries
+ * `ask` for running SPARQL ASK queries
+ * `graph` for running SPARQL CONSTRUCT queries
+ * `insert!` and `remove!` for the SNARL adder and remover to add or remove RDF statements
+ * `connect` for connection handling, including connection pools
+ * namespace manipulation, for adding and removing server mananaged namespace prefixes

 Most query options are available for configuring as keys in the parameter map.
-When requesting
-reasoners, use strings or keywords.
+When requesting reasoners, use strings or keywords.

 ### Query Results